 That’s great, but what if you need a solution that goes beyond base-level?
 Perhaps you need something that offers a little more flexibility in the future.
-Something that still has all the great benefits of the UX panel but exceeds some of those minimum requirements.
-Please direct your attention to the InSoFast EX 2.5 panel.
+Something that still has all the great benefits of the UX flat panel but exceeds some of those minimum requirements.
+Please direct your attention to the InSoFast EX 2.5 flat panel.

-EX panels are designed to weather the rigors of an exterior application.
+EX flat panels are designed to weather the rigors of an exterior application.
 They are built thicker, tougher and tighter and the naming scheme is no accident.
 Think exterior application, but don’t leave out exceeds code, extreme conditions, extra insulation.
 Here are some excellent reasons our outside panel can help you to save on the inside.

-Simply put, EX panels have more insulation.
-With a mere ½ inch of added thickness, they gain 20% more insulation than UX panels.
+Simply put, EX 2.5 flat panels have more insulation.
+With a mere ½ inch of added thickness, they gain 20% more insulation than UX 2.0 flat panels.
 This is great if you live in a climate where the local police issue arrest warrants for Disney characters or if the words Polar Vortex and Siberian Express are part of the dialect.
 It’s also great for future-proofing the value of your home.
 Codes are always changing, always improving.
 Why not stay ahead of the curve.

 Staying ahead may be especially important if you have a home built after 2009.
 Inquire with local officials about of your regional R-Value requirements.
 While building codes vary by region, we have found that new construction needs the insulation to meet R-10 in the material alone.